The Traverse is a GPS-enable altimeter watch that can also track routes, log data, and monitor fitness. Take it with you

 Even though this watch features a slim watch face and silicon watch band design that fits nicely around the wrist and over and under clothing, we did not like wearing it when it was hot outside.
 Unlike all the other bands tested, this one only features watch holes on one side of the band.

 While hiking in the heat with the watch against our skin, we learned that the lack of holes made our wrist sweaty and itchy.
 In addition, the band does not have the ergonomic insert like the Suunto Ambit3 Peak or the Suunto Core Alu.
-Instead if feels floppy.
+Instead, it feels floppy.
 However, it is light, and aside from wearing it when it's hot outside, it's still nicer on the skin than the Casio SGW300HB.

 Given the short battery life of this watch, it is best used for day-long or short adventures.
 Take it with you on day hikes or weekend backpacking trips.
 Avoid it for anything longer than two weeks if you don't have access to a USB charger.
 Additionally, it's a great fitness training tool with a plethora of extra features.

-At a price of $419, this retails for the same amount as the Suunto Ambit3 Peak.
-In general, this is a decent value, especially since you can find it on sale at a variety of dealers.
-However, we'd recommend that you check out the Suunto Ambit3 Peak.
-It has all the same features of the Traverse (except the flashlight), with a much longer battery life, and a much higher value.
-If you're in the market for something much less expensive, check out the Suunto Core ($219 without the aluminum finish) or the Casio SGW300HB for just $65.
+At a price of $419, we think it's a decent value, especially since you can find it on sale at a variety of dealers.
+However, we think the Suunto Ambit3 Peak has almost all of the same features of the Traverse with a much longer battery life, is worth the slightly greater premium.
+If you're in the market for something less expensive, check out the Suunto Core or the Casio SGW300HB.

-The Suunto Traverse is a GPS fitness trainer with a built-in altimeter and barometer.
+The Traverse is a GPS fitness trainer with a built-in altimeter and barometer.
 It has all the basic features of an altimeter watch, but the battery life is quite poor.
 If you're looking for a GPS watch, we'd recommend instead looking at the Suunto Ambit3 Peak that has all the same features, better battery life, and greater comfort.